Do Go On - 360 - Alan Turing & The Enigma

 No, I used to have that, but my memory is fading.

-That one, I can't think of a picture.
+That one, I can't put out from a picture.

 I was in a cinema.